accel-sim/accel-sim-framework/AccelWatch.md

 ```
 This will create a folder **$ACCELSIM_ROOT/../accelwattch_benchmarks/validation** with the binaries for validation workloads and a folder **$ACCELSIM_ROOT/../accelwattch_benchmarks/microbenchmarks** with the binaries for AccelWattch microbenchmarks.

 **NOTE:** These binaries include dynamically-linked libraries and may not run on your system.
-Hence, it is best to compile the binaries yourself following the previous step above.
+Hence, we **STRONGLY** recommend compiling the binaries yourself following the previous step above.

 ### Setting up datasets for AccelWattch Validation Benchmarks